 Summer foods can go far beyond burgers on the grill and waffle cones topped with scoops of ice cream.
-These sweltering months are actually the perfect time for people to fall in love with vegetables again – something that’s very important to me as a chef.
+These sweltering months are actually the perfect time for people to fall in love with vegetables again.

 It’s scientifically proven that plant-based diets are healthier for you.
 The micronutrients, vitamins and antioxidants that fruits and veggies are chock-full of can treat, or even eliminate, certain ailments.
 Some of the compounds in these foods can even kill cancer cells.

 Fruits and veggies are really good for us and are on this earth for a reason because our bodies need them.
 To improve your summer nutrition, here are some tips for eating seasonally in the summertime.

 It’s not news that fruits and vegetables are good for our bodies.
 Some veggies are easier to like than others, though.
 Plenty of people love peas, carrots, zucchini and squash.
 But, there are plenty of other tasty options.
 Summer brings life to a wealth of new produce and gives us the opportunity to expand our palates by trying new things.

 In June, we get tons of leafy greens like cabbages, lettuces, swiss chard and kale.
 This is also when stone fruits like peaches, nectarines and plums reach their peak.
 You’ll also see plump tomatoes pop up around mid-June and vibrant peppers by the end of the month.

 We recommend picking out at least three new things each time you visit the grocery store or farmers market.
 If you eat the same things all the time, your body gets stuck.
 You’ll learn at least one new thing you like when you start trying new things.